Free Rehab Centers

 Places that provide free addiction rehab services can be popular and in demand, and some free facilities might have long waitlists.
 Keep in mind that the sooner a person gets into addiction treatment, the better their outcome can be.

-After an intervention or a discussion with a doctor, a person might be motivated to change their life and get the help they need to live drug free.
+After an intervention from friends or family or a discussion with a doctor, a person might be motivated to change their life and get the help they need to live drug free.
 Waiting for weeks or months for a space to open up could take away their motivation when they need it most.

 Long wait times are one of the most common barriers to seeking drug treatment.
 When people have to wait longer to enter treatment, they are more likely to drop out and not complete treatment.
 Studies show that individuals who drop out are much more likely to relapse.